-Children Missing from Education
+Children Absent from Education

-Staff should be aware that a child going missing from education is a potential indicator of abuse or neglect and the issue should be treated as a safeguarding concern.
+Staff should be aware that a child going missing from education, now referred to as the child being absent from education, is a potential indicator of abuse or neglect and the issue should be treated as a safeguarding concern.
 The School will monitor all student absences and promptly address concerns about irregular attendance with the parent / carer.
 All staff are required to read and familiarise themselves with the School's Admissions Policy regarding children missing from education.